manuelmontenegro/while_parser_api/README.md

 ### Example

-The following example shows how to issue a request to the API from Python 3.
+The following function shows how to issue a request to the API from Python 3.

 ```python
 import http.client